 Colonoscopy Procedure Description

 The colonoscopy procedure uses a flexible tube that has a light and miniature TV camera on the tip.
 This instrument, often referred to as the “scope”, is placed in the rectum and advanced through the colon.
-It is connected to a television monitor that your doctor watches while performing the test.
-Various miniaturized tools can be inserted through the scope to help your doctor obtain biopsies (samples) and view the lining of the colon to diagnose or treat your condition.
+It is connected to a television monitor your doctor watches while performing the test.
+Various miniaturized tools can be inserted through the scope to help your doctor obtain biopsies (tissue samples) and view the lining of the colon to diagnose your condition.

-- Plan to stay at home the evening before the procedure.
+- Plan to stay at home the evening before your procedure to begin your bowel preparation.

 - If you are being sedated, you must have a responsible adult driver who will stay at our facility during the procedure and drive you home afterward.